Bone cyst: Aneurysmal Bone Cyst

 Aneurysmal bone cysts can be treated with a variety of different methods.
 These methods include open curettage and bone grafting with or without adjuvant therapy, cryotherapy, sclerotherapy, ethibloc injections, radionuclide ablation, and selective arterial embolization.
-En-block resection and reconstruction with strut grafting are the most common treatments and procedures that prevent recurrences of this type of cyst.
+En bloc resection and reconstruction with strut grafting are the most common treatments and procedures that prevent recurrences of this type of cyst.

 Traumatic Bone Cyst

 The traumatic bone cyst treatment consists of surgical exploration, curettage of the osseous socket and bony walls, subsequent filling with blood, and intralesional steroid injections.
 Young athletes can reduce their risk of traumatic bone cyst by wearing protective mouth wear or protective headgear.

 History

 Aneurysmal bone cysts are benign neoformations which can affect any bone.
 More than half occur in the metaphysis of long bones (especially femur and tibia) and between 12 and 30% in the spine.
 They were described in 1893 by Van Arsdale, who called these lesions "homerus ossifying haematoma".
 In 1940 Ewing used the term "aneurismal" to describe these lesions.
 Jaffé and Lichtenstein first coined the term "aneurismal cyst" in 1942 In 1950 they modified this term to "aneurismal bone cyst".
 They may be associated with bone tumors.